<img height="1" width="1" style="display: none" alt="" src="https://px.ads.linkedin.com/collect/?pid=1098858&amp;fmt=gif">

 Secure DORA software resilience in 4 steps

-DORA requires you to maintain access to critical software if vendors fail.
-Here's how to fulfill this requirement quickly:
+DORA requires financial institutions to maintain access to critical software and ICT services, even if vendors fail.
+Here’s how Codekeeper helps you meet this requirement quickly and with confidence:

 CalendarFold